 Magnetic tape is one of the oldest technologies for electronic data storage.
 While tape has largely been displaced as a primary and backup storage medium, it remains well-suited for archiving because of its high capacity, low cost and long durability.
 If the tape is part of a library, robotic selection and loading the right cartridge into a tape drive can add latency.
 In an archive, latency is not an issue.
 With tape archiving, there is no online copy for quick retrieval, as everything is vaulted for the long term.

-While tape can't compete with other media in terms of random access, there are still industries where magnetic tape storage is the preferred technology:
+While tape can't compete with other storage media in terms of random access, there are still industries in which magnetic tape storage is a valuable storage technology.

-- Many motion picture production companies record their shoots to tape after experiencing costly failures with both disk and flash.
+- Many motion picture production companies record their footage on tape after experiencing costly failures with both hard disk and flash.

 - Scientific experiments that produce mass quantities of data in a few microseconds leverage tape's capacity and write speeds.

 - The oil and gas industry has used tape for years to capture, transport and store valuable data.
-Because oil exploration occurs outside the data center, tape is a good medium for transporting data back from the field.
+Because oil exploration occurs outside the data center, tape is a good medium to transport data back from the field.

 Tape is often paired with object storage to address the need for lower-latency file access.
 Sometimes, it is entirely replaced by object storage.